davidsipos1002/bootloader/README.md

 # Bootloader

 Simple 64-bit UEFI bootloader for the x86_64 architecture.
-Kernel is searched according to the Kernel_Path CMake variable relative to the root directory of the volume from which the bootloader is started.
 Kernel must be a 64-bit ELF executable.
 Program segments are loaded at the virtual addresses specified in the program header table.
-Upon successful boot the processor jumps to the kernel's entry point and loads the BootInfo structure's virtual address, configurable by the BootInfo_Address CMake variable, in register %rdi (first function parameter according to the System V ABI).
+Upon successful boot the processor jumps to the kernel's entry point and loads the BootInfo structure's virtual address in register %rdi (first function parameter according to the System V ABI).
 4-level recursive paging is also set up by the bootloader.

 BootInfo structure:
 1. efi_system_table physical address